 Bacteria have a reputation for causing disease, so the idea of tossing down a few billion a day for your health might seem — literally and figuratively — hard to swallow.
 But a growing body of scientific evidence suggests that you can treat and even prevent some illnesses with foods and supplements containing certain kinds of live bacteria.
 Northern Europeans consume a lot of these beneficial microorganisms, called probiotics (from pro and biota, meaning "for life"), because of their tradition of eating foods fermented with bacteria, such as yogurt.
 Probiotic-laced beverages are also big business in Japan.

-Enthusiasm for such foods has lagged in the United States, but interest in probiotic supplements is on the rise.
-Some digestive disease specialists are recommending them for disorders that frustrate conventional medicine, such as irritable bowel syndrome.
+Some digestive disease specialists are recommending probiotic supplements for disorders that frustrate conventional medicine, such as irritable bowel syndrome.
 Since the mid-1990s, clinical studies suggest that probiotic therapy can help treat several gastrointestinal ills, delay the development of allergies in children, and treat and prevent vaginal and urinary infections in women.

 Self-dosing with bacteria isn't as outlandish as it might seem.
 An estimated 100 trillion microorganisms representing more than 500 different species inhabit every normal, healthy bowel.
 These microorganisms (or microflora) generally don't make us sick; most are helpful.
 Gut-dwelling bacteria keep pathogens (harmful microorganisms) in check, aid digestion and nutrient absorption, and contribute to immune function.

 Not all probiotics are the same.
 Different strains of the bacteria have different effects.
 For example, one strain may fight against cavity-causing organisms in our mouths and don't need to survive a trip through our guts.